PE & Primary Sports Funding

 Having a full-time sports coach working alongside our PE teacher has increased the capacity for in-house CPD, which in turn further improves outcomes for children.

-The work of our sports coach directly contributed to Coldfall being awarded the Gold Standard in the Sainsbury’s School Games Mark, for the third consecutive year.
+The work of our sports coach directly contributed to Coldfall being awarded the Platinum Standard in the Sainsbury’s School Games Mark, this is achieved once you have been awarded the Gold standard for 4 years in a row.

-The remaining funding enables the school to buy into Haringey’s CPD for PE, which further develops staff skills and competence in other areas of the PE curriculum such as outdoor and adventurous activities.
+The remaining funding enables the school to buy into Haringey’s CPD for PE, which further develops staff skills and competence in other areas of the PE curriculum.

 How the funding was spent: